 Mt first go to would be one of the Searx instances.
 Searx can privately search all the other search engines.

-My second option is DuckDuckGo.
+My second option is Brave Search.
 It has very good search results and I can find almost anything I want with it.

-My thrid option is Startpage.
+My third option is Startpage.
 It is still pretty good.
 This one also has a focus on privacy.